-The City has many car parks, a large train station and good bus routes.
 The lower part of Lincoln is more modern with harbourside restaurants and a cinema.
 The top part of Lincoln is the more historic with the Cathedral and Castle facing each other across one of the oldest and prettiest streets in the UK.

 This post is part of our Explore My City series – come and visit cities around the world through the eyes of local parents

 A Weekend break in Lincoln

 If you were to spend a weekend in Lincoln as a family I have put together my must see’s for you to get the most out of your break.
 This is everything that I recommend you do over 2-3 days.

 If you start your weekend break up at the top of Lincoln you will find the two most popular attractions.
 This is Lincoln Castle and Lincoln Cathedral.
 You can purchase a joint and discounted ticket for the two which I recommend you do.